 - 2. Complete filling of tank with fresh water. - 3.
+Turn off Heating System and allow to cool.
+See "Heating System - Furnace and Indirect Water Heating" in Section 4 - Appliances and Systems. - 4.
+Turn "Winterization Valve 1" to bypass water heater to prevent filling the water heater tank with a high concentrate of chlorine. - 5.
 Open each faucet in the coach and run the water until a distinct odor of chlorine can be detected in the water discharged.
-Do not forget the hot water faucets. - 4.
+Do not forget the hot water faucets. - 6.
 Let the system stand at least 4 hours when disinfecting with 50 ppm residual chlorine.
-(If a shorter time period is desired, then a 100 ppm chlorine concentration should be allowed to stand in the system for at least 1 hour). - 5.
-Drain the water tank and refill with fresh water. - 6.
+(If a shorter time period is desired, then a 100 ppm chlorine concentration should be allowed to stand in the system for at least 1 hour). - 7.
+Drain the water tank and refill with fresh water. - 8.
 Open each faucet again and run fresh water to flush chlorinated water from the lines.
 Run the water until there is no odor of chlorine detected in the water discharged.
 Do not forget the hot water faucets.